cuba-platform/imap-addon/README.md

 The component provides the following API to interact with the IMAP server:

 * `ImapAPI` methods:
     * `Collection<ImapFolderDto> fetchFolders(ImapMailBox)` — retrieves all folders preserving the tree structure.
     * `Collection<ImapFolderDto> fetchFolders(ImapMailBox, String...)` — retrieves folders with the specified names.
     The result is not structured as a tree.
     * `List<ImapFolderDto> fetchMessage(ImapMessage)` — fetches a single message using a reference.
     * `void moveMessage(ImapMessage, String)` — moves a message to a different folder on the IMAP server side.
     * `void deleteMessage(ImapMessage)` — deletes a message from a folder.
     * `void setFlag(ImapMessage, ImapFlag, boolean)` — sets or unsets a specified flag for a message.
 * `ImapAttachmentsAPI` methods:
     * `Collection<ImapMessageAttachment> fetchAttachments(ImapMessage)` — retrieves attachments included in a message.
     The result contains only meta data, no content.
     * `InputStream openStream(ImapMessageAttachment)` and `byte[] loadFile(ImapMessageAttachment` — retrieve the content
     of a message attachment.

-## Registering Custom IMAP Implementation Class
+## Registering Custom IMAP Implementation Class <a name="registering-custom-imap-implementation-class"></a>

 In order to configure custom logic for a specific mailbox (e.g for applying IMAP extensions and custom communication mechanisms), it is required to register a custom IMAP implementation class in the source code of your application.
 The example of how to register such class is given below.